 REDSTONE ARSENAL, Ala.
 (April 23, 2014) -- Nurse practitioner Dr. Cindy Cooke is taking her passion for patient care to the next level -- as future president.

-"Dr. Cooke's selection as AANP president demonstrates her commitment to the nurse practitioner profession, medical excellence and to ensuring that Fox beneficiaries receive safe and quality care every day," Fox commander Col. William Darby said.
+Fox Army Health Center staff members are proud to call her one of their own."Dr. Cooke's selection as AANP president demonstrates her commitment to the nurse practitioner profession, medical excellence and to ensuring that Fox beneficiaries receive safe and quality care every day," Fox commander Col. William Darby said.